deadratfink/alexa-skill-chuck-norris/README.md

 Alexa passes the _locale_ to the Lambda function.
 Any other language parsed from this _locale_ than `'en'` is forwarded to the Microsoft Translation API (alongside the result from _Chuck Norris API_) which returns the proper translation.
-Of course, due to the fact that automatic translation engines are not always perfect in doing their job there could be strange or even funny results for the jokes/facts in other languages.
+Of course, due to the fact that automatic translation engines are not always perfect in doing their job there could be strange or even funny results for the jokes in other languages.

 The [Microsoft Translation API](https://www.microsoft.com/en-us/translator/translatorapi.aspx) is for _commercial use_ but provides an initial trial period.
 Anyway, you have to